crtmneric/spring-boot-metrics-chart/README.md

 ChartCeption read's URL's and Json KEY's from a configure file which in execute path.

+ChartCeption uses basic HTTP Authentication so there is credantials input in settings.

 Chartception can easily show u multiple data flow with cool tipbox tricks.

 You have to select at least 1 URL and 1 KEY for start to plot chart.